-Similarly to therapy, COACHING addresses the desire of a client to implement change and identify possibilities leading to a satisfying and fulfilling life.
+Similarly to therapy, COACHING addresses the desire of a client to move from having an idea to achieving a clear project.

-COACHING is conducted with a non-judgemental, collaborative approach and it offers a very powerful opportunity to explore and identify specific goals as well as challenges, discussing the client’s experience, beliefs and values, as well as desired outcomes.
+Existential Coaching is conducted with a non-judgemental, collaborative approach and it offers a very powerful opportunity to explore and identify specific goals.
+Existential Coaching also addresses any presenting challenges discussing the client’s experience, beliefs and values, in order to reach their desired outcomes.

-While psychotherapy addresses the client’s reality from and emotional and relational perspective, COACHING works in a different way.
+While psychotherapy addresses the client’s reality from and emotional and relational perspective, Existential Coaching works in a slightly different way.

 Existential Coaching is like a journey.
 The Coach will help define the itinerary from were the client is, to their desired destination.
 Most often the journey begins with an idea and ends with a well structured project.